-Description Funding to complete SR 241 includes two efforts.
-The first relates to the Tesoro Extension project and is more thoroughly described on the following page.
-The remaining effort, beyond the Tesoro Extension project, includes identifying options that address the region's future needs for mobility and accessibility, and providing improvements that meet those needs.
+Description This effort includes identifying options that address the region's future needs for mobility and accessibility, and providing improvements that meet those needs.

 Purpose and Need Regional planning efforts to date demonstrate the need for additional transportation improvements to relieve existing and future congestion on Interstate 5 and local arterials in South Orange County.
-The Foothill/Eastern (F/E) TCA is evaluating those needs to identify an acceptable solution.
+The Foothill/Eastern TCA is evaluating those needs to identify an acceptable solution.

-Project Status The 241 to I-5 Connection efforts are in the community outreach stage which is expected to continue through Fiscal Year (FY) 2017.
+Project Status The current efforts are in the community outreach and stakeholder stage which is expected to continue through Fiscal Year (FY) 2017.
+FY 2018 efforts includes completing the Project Initiation Document phase and beginning the formal environmental document phase.